 Shrine Maidens Dance at Kameido Tenjin

 When I came to Japan, temples and shrines grabbed me.
-I enjoyed them for their history and architecture.
+I enjoyed their history and architecture.
 But not the religion.
 Even in Australia, it never interested me.
 I can’t remember the last time I went to church.
 That was probably in the 1980s.

 When I went to Kameido Tenjin, the Wisteria Festival had just started.
 Few flowers had bloomed.
 I needed photos.
 But walking around led me to a crowd at the Kagura-den.